-Several studies have investigated the link between cyclones and severe weather events in the MR, such as extreme precipitation, windstorm, floods and landslides (Lionello et al., 2006a, 2012; Nissen et al., 2010; Ulbrich et al., 2012; Pinto et al., 2013; Reale and Lionello, 2013).
-However, studies that have described the evolution of the synoptic weather conditions leading to storm surges in the MR have focused on singular specific locations or areas, e.g. Ullmann et al. (2007) for the Camargue coast.
-Many studies (Robinson et al., 1973; Trigo et al., 2002; Lionello, 2005; Lionello et al., 2012; Meðugorac et al., 2015, 2018) have shown that floods on the northern Adriatic coast are associated with cyclones moving along the North Atlantic storm track or secondary cyclones triggered by these systems in the northwestern MR. Other studies have shown that on the Mediterranean coast of France storm surges are induced by Atlantic storms entering the MR following a northwest-southeast direction (Moron and Ullmann, 2005).
-Outside of papers describing meteotsunamis (e.g. Vilibić and Šepić, 2009; Monserrat et al., 2006; Šepić et al., 2015) there is little literature considering the synoptic conditions leading to storm surges at other locations and no study has considered negative SLAs.
-However, several studies have modelled the evolution of storm surges as driven by MSLP (mean sea level pressure) and surface wind fields (Marcos et al., 2011; Conte and Lionello, 2013; Androulidakis et al., 2015; Makris et al., 2016; Vousdoukas et al., 2016; Lionello et al., 2017).
+Several studies have investigated the link between cyclones and severe weather events in the MR, such as extreme precipitation, windstorm, floods, landslides (Lionello et al. (2006a); Nissen et al. (2010); Lionello et al. (2012); Ulbrich et al. (2012); Pinto et al. (2013); Reale and Lionello (2013)).
+However, studies that have described the evolution of the synoptic weather conditions leading to storm surges in the MR have focused on single specific locations or areas.
+Many studies (Robinson et al. (1973); Trigo et al. (2002); Lionello (2005); Lionello et al. (2012); Međugorac et al. (2015, 2018)) have shown that floods in the Northern Adriatic coast are associated with cyclones moving along the North Atlantic storm track or secondary cyclones triggered by these systems in the north-western MR. Other studies have shown that at the Mediterranean coast of France, storm surges are induced by Atlantic storms entering the MR following a northwest/southeast direction (Moron and Ullmann (2005)).
+Except papers describing meteo-tsunamis (e.g. Vilibić and Šepić (2009); Monserrat et al. (2006); Šepić et al. (2015)) there is little literature considering the synoptic conditions leading to storm surges at other locations and no study has considered negative SLAs.

-This study investigates the link between both positive and negative large SLAs along the Mediterranean coastline and the passage of cyclones over the region (Fig. 1) and describes how SLAs evolve and respond to the presence of cyclones.
-It includes an analysis of the dynamics of SLAs, the synoptic patterns associated with them and the variations in these patterns in terms of the position where SLA occurs.
-It aims to contribute arguments for understanding the link between the variability and evolution of the MR storm track and of SLAs.
-It describes the position and track of cyclones that are associated with extreme SLA and shows the link between their intensity and the magnitude of the corresponding SLAs.
+This study investigates the link of both positive and negative large SLAs along the Mediterranean coastline to the passage of cyclones over the region (figure 1) and describes how SLAs evolve and respond to the presence of cyclones.
+It includes an analysis of the dynamics of SLAs, of the synoptic patterns associated with them and of the variations of these patterns with the position where SLA occurs.
+It aims at contributing arguments for understanding the link between the variability and evolution of the MR storm track and of SLAs.
+It describes position and track of cyclones that are associated with extreme SLA and shows the link between their intensity and the magnitude of the corresponding SLAs.

 Section 2 describes the data and methodology used.
-Section 3 first analyses the reliability of the model hindcast for representing the synoptic conditions leading to large SLAs.
-Following this, it investigates characteristics and tracks of cyclones leading to large SLAs in the MR and the link between cyclones (specifically their position and intensity) and SLAs.
-Further, the dynamics of the modelled response of SLAs to the passage of cyclones are described.
-Finally, Sect.
-4 contains a short discussion and describes the main conclusions of this study.
+Section 3, first, analyses the reliability of the model hindcast to represent the synoptic conditions leading to large SLAs.
+Successively, it investigates characteristics and tracks of cyclones leading to large SLAs in the MR, and the link between cyclones (specifically their position and intensity) and SLAs.
+Further the dynamics of the modelled response of SLAs to the passage of cyclones is described.
+The final section 4 contains a short discussion and describes the main conclusions of this study.

-2 Data and methods
+2 Data and Methods

-Nine coastal stations (Fig. 1: Alicante, Gabès, Toulon, Tripoli, Trieste, Dubrovnik, İskenderun, Alexandria, Thessaloniki) have been selected on the basis of a former study (Conte and Lionello, 2013), which described the distribution of the largest SLAs along the coast of the Mediterranean Sea and the relative importance of wind and sea level pressure forcing.
-These nine stations are meant to be representative of SLAs with different magnitudes and characteristics.
-Trieste is representative of the northern Adriatic Sea and Gabès of its eponymous gulf, which are the two areas in the MR where the action of the wind produces the largest SLAs.

-Toulon, Thessaloniki and Tripoli are representative of large SLAs, along the Mediterranean coast of France, the northern Aegean Sea and along the southern Mediterranean coast, respectively, where wind and sea level pressure have comparable importance.
+Nine coastal stations (figure 1, Alicante, Gabes, Toulon, Tripoli, Trieste, Dubrovnik, Iskenderun, Alexandria, Thessaloniki) have been selected on the basis of a former study (Conte and Lionello (2013)), which has described the distribution of the largest SLAs along the coast of the Mediterranean Sea and the relative importance of the wind and sea level pressure forcing.
+These nine stations are meant to be representative of SLAs with different magnitude and characteristics.
+Trieste is representative of the North Adriatic Sea and Gabes of the homonymous gulf, which are the two areas in the MR where the action of the wind produces the largest SLAs.
+Toulon, Thessaloniki and Tripoli are representative of large SLAs, along the Mediterranean coast of France, the northern Aegean Sea and along the southern Mediterranean coast, where wind and sea level pressure have comparable importance.
 Iskenderun, Alexandria and Alicante are stations where SLAs are smaller than in the other considered stations and the importance of the wind action is small.
 At Dubrovnik, along the eastern Adriatic coast, SLAs have large values and the relative importance of sea level pressure is larger than in the northern Adriatic.